secretGeek/dod/docs/GettingStarted.md

 Then right click and 'convert to application'
 Browse to the newly created application.

+# Did that work??

 Let's check in a browser that our new site is built.

 ![congrats](GettingStarted_dod_congrats.png)

 Oops.
 It worked.
 We're up and running.

+# Exploring our new app

 It's generated the complete skeleton of the application.
 Here's what we see in the console: